grahamc/grahamc.github.com/_posts/2011-02-11-how-to-create-a-super-nerdy-superbowl-that-everyone-will-love.markdown

 ### The Feed
 ![The KeepWinging Feed](/resources/2011-02-11-feed.png)
-> On a TV the arrows would line up with the face. iPad != TV
+> The feed would update every second.

 Let's face it, the internet loves a good live-updating feed of what is going on.
 We love that instant feedback of change in our lives, so we couldn't resist building one.

 The feed was extremely simple, and only updated when a user registered or ate more wings.
 This view however, was exciting to have and be able to see how quickly people were allocating themselves more wings.

 ## How It All Worked
-The solution to mess-free reporting was pretty obvious: RFID.
+The solution to mess-free reporting was pretty obvious: RFID (`Radio Frequency IDentification`, like what you might scan to open a keyless door.)
 Each participant would register an RFID tag with the system, and every time they threw out 5 wings they would be allowed to scan their tag.
 Since I already had a reader, this was feasible.

 ### KeepWinging.com
-KeepWinging.com was written entirely in Symfony with Propel; it had a very simple JSON RPC API for providing the data we needed for the content pages - and a single reporting endpoint.
+[KeepWinging](http://keepwinging.com) was written entirely in [Symfony](http://symfony-project.org) using [Propel](http://www.propelorm.org); it had a very simple `JSON RPC API` for providing the data we needed for the content pages - and a single reporting endpoint.

 I started writing the code on Friday evening and finally pulled it all together at 2:50 PM, Sunday afternoon, with the party starting at 3:00PM.
 Perfect timing.

 ### The RFID Reader
 ![The RFID Process](/resources/2011-02-11-rfid-reader.png)
-Thursday night was spent building the RFID reader: an arduino with a Parallax RFID reader which I got from [SparkFun](http://sparkfun.com/), a couple of LEDS, all mushed into a used Korean Bibimbop take-out dish.
+Thursday night was spent building the RFID reader: an [arduino](http://www.sparkfun.com/products/9950) with a [Parallax RFID reader](http://www.radioshack.com/product/index.jsp?productId=2906723) which I got from RadioShack, a couple of LEDS, all mushed into a used Korean [Bibimbop](http://en.wikipedia.org/wiki/Bibimbap) take-out dish.
 It was perfect.
 All we needed were the RFID tags.

 I also incorporated some simple human feedback: users are used to visual _and _ audio feedback when reading a tag like this.
 I incorporated a visual cue by having a red and blue LED.
 When the tag was scanned, the blue light would switch to red.
 Unfortunately I didn't have a buzzer loud enough to stand a chance at a party, so I removed this part of the feedback.
 (Yes, I did get complaints that it didn't beep or buzz.)